rishabhagr97/Knowledge/Reverse Shells.md

 ```
 Prepending our netcat listener with "rlwrap" gives us a much more fully featured shell.
 This technique is particularly useful when dealing with Windows shells, which are otherwise notoriously difficult to stabilise.

+## Metasploit Payloads
+Before we go any further, there are another two concepts which must be introduced: staged reverse shell payloads and stageless reverse shell payloads.

+**Staged** payloads are sent in two parts.
+The first part is called the stager.
+This is a piece of code which is executed directly on the server itself.
+It connects back to a waiting listener, but doesn't actually contain any reverse shell code by itself.
+Instead it connects to the listener and uses the connection to load the real payload, executing it directly and preventing it from touching the disk where it could be caught by traditional anti-virus solutions.
+Thus the payload is split into two parts -- a small initial stager, then the bulkier reverse shell code which is downloaded when the stager is activated.
+Staged payloads require a special listener -- usually the Metasploit multi/handler, which will be covered in the next task.

+**Stageless** payloads are more common -- these are what we've been using up until now.
+They are entirely self-contained in that there is one piece of code which, when executed, sends a shell back immediately to the waiting listener.

+***For example*** - **shell_reverse_tcp**.
+This indicates that it was a stageless payload.
+How?
+Stageless payloads are denoted with underscores (_).
+The staged equivalent to this payload would be: **shell/reverse_tcp**